 I recently wrote about rebooting after an MS relapse.
 After I do a reboot, I need to go about recovering and rebuilding.
-Today I’d like to share my relapse recovery plan with you.
-Including tips for managing energy levels, meal planning and self care.
+Today I’d like to share the ways I boost my recovery after a flare-up or relapse which includes managing my energy levels, meal planning and self-care.

 Plan your day

 When you have Multiple Sclerosis (MS), like many other chronic illnesses, you are working with a limited energy reserve.
 Many of you have probably heard of spoon theory which explains this concept very well.

 The very first lesson I learnt from the amazing MS nurses at the MS Society was to budget my energy (spoons).
 This is where planning ahead is vital.
 I can allocate time for activities and plan time for rests and breaks…an important thing to do.